The Coast Guard, Asbestos Exposure, and Mesothelioma Cancer

 Coast Guard regulations now state that “(u)nprotected personnel shall not be exposed to airborne asbestos fiber concentrations greater than 0.1 fibers per cubic centimeter [0.1 f/cc) averaged over an eight-hour day.”
 Health experts have determined that exposures that exceed these levels pose serious health risks.

-The Coast Guard also prohibits using ACMs except in cases where there are no satisfactory substitutes.
-This requirement applies to shipboard use and shore installations, and aircraft.
+The Coast Guard also prohibits using ACMs even though there are no satisfactory substitutes.
+This requirement applies to shipboard use, shore installations, and aircraft.

 Examples of United States Coast Guard Locations Associated with Asbestos Use: